eBay Web Scraper Guide: Puppeteer, Playwright & Python Examples

 eBay is one of the biggest e-commerce platforms, with over a billion product listings.
 Whether you’re looking to analyze competitors, track market trends, or gain deeper insights into what customers want, the data on eBay is incredibly valuable.
 You can extract details like product titles, prices, seller info, and even shipping costs to help with your research.

 That said, scraping eBay isn’t always straightforward, especially on a large scale.
-In this article you will learn how to scrape eBay, solving issues such as scaling and bot detection.
+In this article you will learn how to scrape eBay by using Puppeteer, Playwright, and also BQL, which solves bot detection issues.

 eBay’s Page Structure